24 June 2022

 1. Know when you can access your super

 Let’s talk about age.
-There are two important numbers that you need to know about: your Preservation Age and your Qualifying Age - there’s a difference between the two.
+There are 2 important numbers you need to know about: your Preservation Age and your Qualifying Age.
+There’s a difference between them.

 Your Preservation Age